 We offer competitive remuneration to attract and retain talented staff members.
 Remuneration packages (which includes the necessary social benefits) are reviewed periodically to ensure consistency with employment market.
-Dismissal also complies with employment laws and regulations relating to non-discrimination.
+Dismissal also complies with employment laws and regulations relating to nondiscrimination.

-In FY2020, female employees comprise 60% of our entire workforce.
+In FY2022, we have a total headcount of 157 employees (refer to the following tables for our employees by gender and age group) where female employees comprise 64% of our entire workforce.
+There are 20 employees has been hired (comprises 60% female representative) and 41 employees (comprises 59% female representative) have been turnover during the financial year.
 We will continue to track and monitor female representation in our workforce and report these statistics every year.